Iasa-Global/btabok/pages/competency_model/ppm.md

 | :-: | :-: |
 | **CITA- Foundation** | -   Learner will be able to identify the main phases and activities for the methodology of Program and Project Management.
 | **CITA -- Associate** | -   Learner will be able to define activities, standards and constraints that ensure better Program and Project Management practices.
-| **CITA -- Specialist** | -   Learners will be able to identify and describe the AS-IS model for the Program and Project Management cycle work in their organization.
+| **CITA -- Professional** | -   Learners will be able to identify and describe the AS-IS model for the Program and Project Management cycle work in their organization.
 | | -   Learners will be able to define the TO-BE model for the Program and Project Management cycle work in their organization
 | | -   Learner will be able to create a transformation plan to move toward the TO-BE desired model across the business.
-| **CITA -- Professional** | -   *Learners will be able to implement an effective PPM discipline through the implementation of the Program and Project Management methodologies, formal processes for risk and issue management; clear change-control policies; standardized reporting to convey clear messages to all stakeholder groups; as well as a standardized set of project deliverables.*
+| **CITA -- Distinguished** | -   *Learners will be able to implement an effective PPM discipline through the implementation of the Program and Project Management methodologies, formal processes for risk and issue management; clear change-control policies; standardized reporting to convey clear messages to all stakeholder groups; as well as a standardized set of project deliverables.*

 # Resources